Do You Know How to Pay Your UK Gov, VAT Bill Online? Learn How to Pay VAT Online in Our Quick Guide.

 - Bank Identifier Code (BIC): BARCGB22

-Just to make sure you’ve got everything you might need, here’s HMRC’s banking postal address:
+Just to make sure you’ve got the information you might need to send your payments, here’s HMRC’s banking postal address:

 Barclays Bank PLC